Warner-Bell/iac-cloud-portfolio/README.md

 ### 10. Python
 ### 11. Tests
 ### 12. Infrastructure as Code
 I'm building ClordFormation templates for key components of the site, and writing bash scripts to deploy them.
+I use AWS CDK and AWS SAM for small deoplyments and testing.
 ### 13. Source Control
 ### 14. CI/CD (Back end)
 ### 15. CI/CD (Front end)